 Why do I think about this?
 I don't know.
 Maybe it's because I'm a parent and I struggle with my own ability to protect at all costs.
 Is there any worse scenario than what may have transpired between parent and child, husband and wife and friends in the final moments leading up to the crash?

-My only hope is that in the moments before this horrific tragedy, there wasn't time for any of the passengers to know what was happening.
-And the best thing for me to do right now is to stop obsessing over questions that may have answers I'm not equipped to handle.
+My only hope is that in the moments before this horrific tragedy, there wasn't time for any of the passengers to know what was truly happening.
+But the best thing for me to do right now is to stop obsessing over questions that may have answers I'm not equipped to handle.

 What I don't know, won't hurt me.